socketstream/socketstream/README.md

 * Works on all major browsers thanks to the excellent [Socket.IO](http://socket.io/)
 * Write client and server code in [Coffeescript](http://jashkenas.github.com/coffee-script/) or Javascript - your choice
 * Easily share code between the client and server.
 Ideal for business logic and model validation
 * Free HTTP API!
-All server-side code can also be accessed over a high-speed request-based API
+All server-side code is also accessible over a high-speed request-based API
 * Effortless, scalable, pub/sub baked right in.
 See examples below
 * Awesome asset packer!
 Automatically packages and [minifies](https://github.com/mishoo/UglifyJS) your client-side code
 * In-built User model with modular authentication